gamma-opt/website_research_team/content/authors/g_eetu-reijonen/_index.md

 # - Past Members
 ---

 I'm a research assistant and a bachelor's student in mathematics and operations research.
-With Gamma-Opt, I'm continuing the work related to my bachelor's thesis as well as the work of a few others.
-My main focus is the development of the **Gogeta.jl** package.
+With Gamma-Opt, I'm continuing the work related to my bachelor's thesis as well as the work of a few other bachelor's students.
+My main focus is the development of the [Gogeta.jl](https://github.com/gamma-opt/Gogeta.jl) package.
 This Julia package makes it possible to represent machine-learning models using mathematical programming.